SaneEngineer/No-Grass-In-Objects-NG/README.md

 * Crashing while Caching
   - Check `NGIO-NG/log`, `PrecacheGrass.txt`, and `Data\Grass\` to see if any progress is being done.
 If no progress is being made check any crash logs as the crash is likely caused by an issue with a mod affecting the area.
 This can be a texture, mesh, patch, or mod editing the area.
 It should be mentioned by the crash log.
   - I recommend using [Crash Logger SSE AE VR](https://www.nexusmods.com/skyrimspecialedition/mods/59818?tab=description) over [Trainwreck](https://www.nexusmods.com/skyrimspecialedition/mods/106440).
 As it provides much more helpful and readable crash logs.
+* Raycasting not working
+  - Raycasting when used without a grass cache does not apply without loading a save twice.
+Raycasting will always take effect when a cache is generated with it enabled.

  ---

 ## Requirements to Build